'Nazia Hassan said she was treated badly by husband, wanted divorce'

 Thursday Aug 12, 2021

-Zohaib Hassan, the brother of the late, beloved Pakistani pop singer Nazia Hassan, on Thursday said that in a statement recorded under oath in London, Nazia said that her husband had "fed her something" and treated her badly.
+Zohaib Hassan, the brother of the late, beloved Pakistani pop singer Nazia Hassan, on Thursday said that in a statement recorded under oath in London, Nazia said that her then husband, Ishtiaq Baig, had "fed her something" harmful and treated her badly.

 Talking to Geo News, Zohaib said that a handwritten statement, attested by the Pakistan High Commission in London, Nazia had clearly written that she wanted a divorce.